Imaginary Playmate: Plot

 Suzanne (Dina Meyer) and her 7-year-old stepdaughter Molly Driscoll move into a new house after Molly’s dad Michael becomes manager of a sawmill.
-Molly’s mother has died 2 years earlier after having breast cancer.
+Molly’s mother died 2 years earlier after having breast cancer.
 After noticing the tree swing moving on its own, Molly acquires an imaginary friend named Candace, who she insists is real.
-Molly asks Suzanne if she can be Candace’s “mummy” as Candace’s real mother died giving birth and Candace suffered mistreatment by her father.
+Molly asks Suzanne if she can be Candace’s "mummy" as Candace’s real mother died giving birth and Candace suffered mistreatment by her father.
 The friendship between Molly and Candace starts off innocent (sharing their toys, etc), but later that night, Candace tries to drown Molly during a bath.
-Molly passes on information gleaned from Candace which it would be impossible for Molly to know, such as the discovery of corn husks, and other things found in the attic.
+Molly passes on information gleaned from Candace which it would be impossible for Molly to know, such as the discovery of corn husks and other things found in the attic.
 Suzanne returns to the attic to return the corn husks, and discovers a hidden room, which she finds disturbing.
 She shows it to Michael, but he thinks nothing of it.

-At school, Molly's teacher becomes uncomfortable strange behavior from Molly.
-Suzanne’s belief that something strange is going on is bolstered by her encounter with Dora who is an elderly resident in a care home where Suzanne volunteers.
-Dora can apparently see Candace and Suzanne runs out, nervous.
-She brings Molly's doctor, Robert to the house to show him what she found.
-As Robert explains the magical aspects Michael comes home.
+At school, Molly's teacher becomes uncomfortable about Molly's strange behavior.
+Suzanne’s belief that something strange is going on is bolstered by her encounter with Dora, who is an elderly resident in a care home where Suzanne volunteers.
+Dora can apparently see Candace, and Suzanne runs out, nervous.
+She brings Molly's doctor, Robert, to the house to show him what she found.
+As Robert explains the magical aspects, Michael comes home.
 Molly is attacked by Candace because of Suzanne not putting it back.
 This causes friction between Suzanne and Michael as they increasingly disagree about how to manage Molly’s worrying behavior.

 The next day, Suzanne discovers she's pregnant.
 In bed, Candace becomes hostile, believing she will be replaced, and proceeds to throw things around.
-Molly is visibly upset by all this, and reveals she knew about the pregnancy thanks to Candace.
-They go to Dr. Barrett, who is a therapist, and Dr. Barrett believes Molly has created Candace as a way to express her frustrations about her mother being deceased, and the fact that the baby is coming.
+Molly is visibly upset by all this and reveals that she knew about the pregnancy thanks to Candace.
+They go to Dr. Barrett, who is a therapist, and Dr. Barrett believes Molly has created Candace as a way to express her frustrations about her mother being deceased and the fact that the baby is coming.
 Michael also claims Suzanne got pregnant on purpose, which upsets Suzanne.

 Dora stops by the house to give Suzanne a locket for protection.
-Molly invites her Megan, a girl from her school to her house to play.
-They invite Suzanne to join them in blindfold tag, which she agrees.
-As they play, Candace's voice is heard luring Suzanne to fall down the stairs, only to be stopped by Molly.
-Megan is then locked in the shed (by Candace), and is let out by Suzanne, as Megan's mother arrives.
+Molly invites Megan, a girl from her school to her house to play.
+They invite Suzanne to join them in blindfold tag, to which she agrees.
+As they play, Candace's voice is heard, luring Suzanne to fall down the stairs, only to be stopped by Molly.
+Megan is then locked in the shed (by Candace), and is let out by Suzanne as Megan's mother arrives.
 Molly is then seen praying in front of two graves in front of the nearby church.
 As Suzanne takes her home, a priest is seen observing them.